Welcome to linuxnasm.be

 Why under construction:

-This site is also (almost continuously) construction.
+This site is also (almost continuously) under construction, better under update.

 As time evolves, so do operating systems and programming tools.
 I started this website with nasm version 2.10 if I'm not wrong, now I use the latest version 2.15.